yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     ![Branch protection rule creation form](media/hol-ex2-task3-step2-1.png "Create a new branch protection rule in GitHub")

 3. With the branch protection rule in place, direct commits and pushes to the `main` branch will be disabled.
-Verify this by making a small change to your README.md and attempt to commit it to `main` in your local repository and attempt to push it to the remote repository.
+Verify this rule by making a small change to your README.md file.
+Attempt to commit the change to the `main` branch in your local repository followed by a push to the remote repository.

     ```pwsh
     PS C:\Workspaces\lab\mcw-continuous-delivery-lab-files> git add .